thesmartcoder7/AkanNames/README.md

 ## Description

 This is an application that generates Ghanian names from the Akan heritage.
-It also gives information about an individuals personality
+It also gives information about an individuals personality.
+Visit [live site](https://thesmartcoder7.github.io/AkanNames/)

 ## Usage